Maddy-O/task-management-portal/README.md

 ## Learning

-Drag and Drop functionality, Dynamic use of LocalStorage
+- Drag and Drop functionality
+- Dynamic use of LocalStorage

 ## Tech Stack

 ### `npx create-react-app <app name>`

-for basic react app setup
+It's a package runner tool use for creating basic react front end app setup

 ### `react-uuid`

-for creating unique id to identifying tasks
+UUID(universally unique identifier) is a library used for creating unique id to identifying tasks

 ## Folder Structure